The symptoms are:

 My objective was not to reset the Pinion pre-load, but to increase the Pinion pre-load incrementally until Pinion movement was eliminated.
 To accomplish this I needed some way to measure Pinion "drag" between the ring gear backlash.
 The proper tool is an Inch pound torque wrench; however I had no intention of purchasing one for this project.
 The challenge was to fabricate an acceptable substitute.

-The recess in the 2x4 (blue arrow) accepts the jacking point (red arrow) on the rear of the car.
+In the photographs below, the recess in the 2x4 (green arrow) accepts the jacking point (red arrow) on the rear jacking point of the car.

 You will need two 9/16 wrenches to remove the driveshaft coupling bolts.

-I like to mark the position of the driveshaft to ensure reassembling in the original position.
+I recommend marking the position of the driveshaft (yellow arrow photograph below) to ensure reassembling in the original position.

-Having no intentions of actually removing the driveshaft, I shimmed it with two pieces of 2x4's to gain access the differential pinion nut.
+Having no intentions of actually removing the driveshaft, I shimmed it up with two pieces of 2x4's to gain access the differential pinion nut. (red arrow photographs below)

 Now is the time to check the Pinion assembly.
 Rotate the yoke.
 It should turn freely between the backlash.
 There should be no binding, obstruction or noise as the pinion rotates.
 If any of these symptoms are present the differential needs to be rebuilt.
-Reattach the driveshaft and get a drink.
+Reattach the driveshaft and consume some alcohol.

 My differential pinion did not exhibit any of the above systems, so the project continues.
-I fabricated a "scale" by using a piece of stock metal 9 inches in length.
-The two holes (red arrows) are 3 1/8 inches apart and will attach to the pinion yoke.
+In the photograph below, I fabricated a "scale" by using a piece of stock metal 9 inches in length.
+The two holes (yellow arrows) are 3 1/8 inches apart and will attach to the pinion yoke.
 The other 5 holes (blue arrows) are 1/2 inch apart and will provide some weight adjustability.

 The "scale" is bolted to the pinion yoke's flange and aligned horizontally.

-I used a section of a coat hanger to hang weights off the end of the "scale".
-After some experimentation a 1 1/8 inch 1/2 inch drive short socket hung off the 4th hole (red arrow) was just able to move the yoke between the ring gear backlash.
+In the photograph below, I used a section of a coat hanger to hang weights off the end of the "scale".
+After some experimentation a 1 1/8 inch 1/2 inch drive short socket (green arrow) hung off the 4th hole (red arrow) was just able to move the yoke between the ring gear backlash.
 Take your time on this.
 The backlash is the distance the pinion moves between the teeth of the ring gear.
 It's not much, but it's clearly identifiable.

 In order to move the pinion nut a considerable amount of force is needed.
 Securing the pinion yoke while this force is applied requires a special tool.
 You could buy one, or you could make one.
 You know I am not about to purchase this tool.
 I started with an old bumper jack.
 You can source these at any junk yard.
 The main shaft is "V" shaped with notches that the jack assembly ratchets against.
 It's extremely strong, designed to support a medium sized car.
 I removed the shaft and drilled a hole 2 inches from one end.
 With this material, it's easier to start with a small drill bit and work your way up to the proper size.